 sudo mokutil --import /etc/pki/akmods/certs/public_key.der

 When you run the above command, you will be prompted to enter a password for key registration.
-We’re going to reboot soon to complete the key registration procedure, so enter something you can remember as it will be a one-time password to use then.
+We’re going to reboot soon to complete the key registration process, so enter something you can remember as it’s a one-time password you’ll use then.

 Now run the following command to reboot the system: